prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       // Only given if the same product was purchased before in the same session. already_paid_order_id?: string;

-      // FIXME: why do we NOT return the contract terms here?
+      // We do we NOT return the contract terms here because they may not
+      // exist in case the wallet did not yet claim them.
     }

   .. ts:def:: TransactionWireTransfer